malaybaku/VMagicMirror/docs/langs/_english/download.md

 ### Difference between Standard / Full Edition
 {: .doc-sec1 }

-v1.8.0 and later version have two editions, Standard Edition and Full Edition.
+VMagicMirror has two editions, Standard Edition and Full Edition.

-The only difference between the editions is the behavior during hand tracking.

 In Standard Edition, you will see the special post-process effect during image based hand tracking enabled.
 Full Edition does not have those restriction, so that you can use hand tracking feature completely.